b. 1923, Caracas

 Estrellita B. Brodsky, “Carlos Cruz-Diez’s Public Works: The Power of Color,” in Carlos Cruz-Diez: (In)formed by Color, exh. cat (New York: Americas Society, 2008), 16.

-Cruz-Diez, Carlos, interview with Mari Carmen Ramírez, in Color in Space and Time: Cruz-Diez (New Haven, CT: Yale University Press, 2001), 96.
+Cruz-Diez, Carlos, interview with Mari Carmen Ramírez, in Color in Space and Time: Cruz-Diez, exh. cat.
+(New Haven: Yale University Press, 2001), 96.